Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * AWS Lambda functions for customized automations
 * Chaos
   * Netflix has a "simian-army" randomly terminating EC2

+### Backup Strategies

+There are four general ways to set up the backup of your environment that will also support *full* disaster recovery:

+* Backup and restore (RPO/RTO: Hours)
+* Pilot light (RPO/RTO: 10s of minutes)
+* Warm standby (RPO/RTO: Minutes)
+* Multisite active-active (RPO/RTO: Real-time)

 ### RPO and RTO